PrihanNimsara/TrashCash/README.md

 - Update latest SDK in android studio
 - Clone the repository from the url from github
     - git clone address: https://github.com/PrihanNimsara/TrashCash.git
-- Checkout to branch
+- Checkout from master branch
-    - master
 - Configure your emulator & select the device
 - Run the app